LizenzFass78851/buildgluonscript/README.md

-# make all Targets for Build Gluon
+# Build Gluon Script
-A script for linux to build the gluon firmware for all targets one after the other (assuming that you have already completed all the necessary preparations for building gluon)
+the script carries out the workflow to build gluon with the ffc site config All targets with all cpu cores are used when building and broken equals 1